GETTING THERE

 never

 – carry large amounts of cash on your person.
-It’s much safer to leave it in the safe at the Hotel Adriano.
+It’s much safer to leave it in the safe at the Palazzo Navona Hotel.

 – carry your passport with you.
 Again, leave it at the hotel.